TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 camelCase is a naming convention that allows writing multiple words together without spaces or punctuation.
 In camelCase, when a variable name consists of multiple words like our `setTimeout` example, the first word is written completely in lowercase, while the first letter of the second word (and any subsequent words) are capitalized.

-Throughout this lesson, most of our variables and functions (at least in the good examples!) will be named using camelCase.
-It's a good example to follow.
+Throughout this lesson, most of our variables and functions will be named using camelCase.
+While not every language uses this convention, it's very common in JavaScript so it'll be a good example to follow.

 ### Naming functions and variables